 Once again we see huge gains in requests per second.
-Litespeed simply dominates by being able to handle up to 428x more requests per second than NGINX.
+Litespeed simply dominates by handling up to 428x more requests per second than NGINX.
 Apache once again, is left behind.

-How much faster is Litespeed with Drupal?
+3. How much faster is Litespeed with Drupal?

 In order to use Litespeed with Drupal, a plugin is required.
 It’s available free of charge for Drupal 8 and Drupal 9 directly from Github.
 Installation is much the same as for WordPress and Joomla, it does take time to configure and optimise.
 But once it’s complete – nothing beats it.

-How much faster is Litespeed with Magento?
+4. How much faster is Litespeed with Magento?